FOR IMMEDIATE RELEASE

 Wikipedia segment.

-Posted in: Big Oil, BlackRock, BlackRock Advisors UK, BlackRock Fund Advisors, BP, Business ethics, Chevron, Climate Change, Environment, Fossil Fuels, Gas, GoogleNews, John Donovan, Oil, Pollution, President Trump, Royal Dutch Shell Plc, Shell PLC, Sin Stocks, Vanguard Global Advisers LLC, Vanguard Group.
+Posted in: Big Oil, BlackRock, BlackRock Advisors UK, BlackRock Fund Advisors, Business ethics, Dutch, Environment, Exxon, Exxon Mobil, Fossil Fuels, Gas, GoogleNews, Greg Kohs, Groningen Earthquakes, Hakluyt & Co, Hakluyt & Company, Human Rights, John Donovan, Litigation, MI6, Michiel Brandjes, NAM, Netherlands, Royal Dutch Shell Plc, Shell PLC, Shell Spies, Shell Spying, Sin Stocks, Vanguard Global Advisers LLC, Vanguard Group.

 Like this: